gonwan/blog/source/_posts/2025/20250728-blissos-as-an-android-emulator-under-linux.md

 ```
 Do not know how to solve this.
 I believe it used to work before Sep, 2024.

 - `BlissOS 14.10.3` is broken.
-The app fails to connect to its server.
+The game fails to connect to its server.
 They disabled `virtwifi` in 14.10.3 build.
 Add `VIRT_WIFI=1` to kernel parameter to rollback the behavior.
 Another one is caused by `KernelSU` update, See [here](https://github.com/tiann/KernelSU/issues/2113).
 Add `syscall_hardening=off` to kernel parameter to workaround it.

 ### 5. Vulkan Support